ezinkow/node-template-generator/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build a team template generator that outputs team member profile cards based on answers given to questions in the command line.
+This is a team template generator that outputs team member profile cards based on answers given to questions in the command line.

 This was built with HTML, Javascript, Inquirer, and fs